Markos Vellidis

-Markos Vellidis (Μάρκος Βελλίδης; born 4 April 1987) is a Greek former professional footballer who played as a goalkeeper.
+Markos Vellidis (Μάρκος Βελλίδης; born 4 April 1987) is a former Greek professional footballer who played as a goalkeeper.

 Club career

 Panathinaikos

 Vellidis began his career by signing with Panathinaikos in August 2005.
 In 2006–07 season, he went on loan to Koropi, with playing in 17 matches.
 The next season, he went on loan to Diagoras, and played in 36 matches.

-Diagoras Rhodes
+Diagoras

 In 2008, Diagoras bought Vellidis from Panathinaikos.
 He made 62 league appearances for the club.
-He was a good penalty-stopper and was popular with fans.
+He was a penalty-stopper and was well known among fans.
 There was minor interest from some teams, but the biggest was by Aris.
-Diagoras' fans were very proud for their goalkeeper, because they wanted Markos to show his talent and value in a big team.
-And this team, was Aris.
-Vellidis made his dream fact, and signed with a team with many success in Greece and Europe.
+Diagoras' fans expressed their support for their goalkeeper and hoped that Markos would have the opportunity to play in for a larger club.
+He subsequently signed with Aris, a team that has competed in domestic and European competitions.

-Aris Thessaloniki
+Aris

-His very good appearances for Diagoras were rewarded by a signing with Aris on 15 June 2010, getting the number 1.
+Following his performances for Diagoras, he signed with Aris on 15 June 2010 and was assigned the number 1 shirt.